Wally Edwards

 He has maintained his links with Australian cricket since retirement, being the vice-president of the Western Australian Cricket Association since 2000 (receiving life membership in 2002) as well as being on the board of Cricket Australia for the past 11 years.
 He was elected chairman of Cricket Australia in 2011 serving until his resignation in 2015.
 He was replaced as chairman by David Peever.

+Outside cricket

-Outside of cricket Edwards owns a company that manufactures irrigation products.
+Outside of cricket, Edwards owns Holman Industries, a company that manufactures irrigation products.